cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 [Tree Screenshot]: ./images/TreeScreenshot.png "Hierarchy Tree Example"

-Given the current selection, there are no datasets from the Landsat Missions.
+Given the current selection, there are no datasets from the Landsat Missions 5 and 7.
 You can try changing the time range or search area.

 ### Keyword Search